 After finishing my doctorate I was lucky enough to start a lab at Harvard with funding from the NIH Director’s Early Independence Award and the Harvard Data Science Initiative.
 If you’re interested in joining us, please see our open positions.
 I’m always interested in hearing from new students!

 All of my co-authored papers and preprints are available below.
-For a lighter introduction to my research, check out Philip Ball’s and Ed Yong’s pieces about our cross-cultural studies of universality and diversity in music (Prospect Magazine and The Atlantic, respectively); Paula Span’s piece about music in infancy (New York Times); or this video ‘splainer on our Science paper on music across cultures.
+For a lighter introduction to my research, you can also check out Philip Ball’s and Ed Yong’s pieces about my lab’s cross-cultural studies of music (Prospect Magazine and The Atlantic, respectively); Paula Span’s piece about music in infancy (New York Times); or this video ‘splainer on our Science paper on music across cultures.
 Some live media appearances include CBC Radio’s Quirks and Quarks, NPR’s Science Friday, and CBC TV’s The National.
-For an accessible summary of research on the idea that “music makes you smarter”, check out my Times op-ed.
+For an accessible summary of research on the idea that “music makes you smarter”, check out this Times op-ed.

 *Moser, C., *Lee-Rubin, H., *Bainbridge, C. M., *Atwood, S., *Simson, J., Knox, D., Glowacki, L., Galbarczyk, A., Jasienska, G., Ross, C. T., Neff, M. B., Martin, A., Cirelli, L. K., Trehub, S. E., Song, J., Kim, M., Schachner, A., Vardy, T. A., Atkinson, Q. D., Antfolk, J., Madhivanan, P., Siddaiah, A., Placek, C. D., Salali, G. D., Keestra, S., Singh, M., Collins, S. A., Patton, J. Q., Scaff, C., Stieglitz, J., Moya, C., Sagar, R. R., Wood, B. M., Krasnow, M. M., & Mehr, S. A. (2020).
 Acoustic regularities in infant-directed vocalizations across cultures. bioRxiv.
 In revision.